Hiking Trails in Niagara Falls

 Perfect for families and anyone looking for an easy, accessible nature walk.
 This trail winds through 93 acres of wetland and Carolinian forest, featuring fun sculptures, observation decks, and plenty of wildlife including turtles, fish, and frogs in the ponds.

 What makes Heartland Forest special is its commitment to accessibility - almost all trails are wheelchair and stroller friendly.
-You'll find a playground, mini-golf, one of Canada's largest tree houses, and interactive learning stations along the way.
+You'll find a playground, mini-golf, one of the largest tree houses in Canada, and interactive learning stations along the way.
 It's a great choice if you're hiking with kids or want a relaxing walk without challenging terrain.

 What You'll See on These Trails